hadmacker/campaign_pm/act4.md

 ## Monologue:

-"Pearson was a fool.
-I needed to know whether the rumors were true that **The Necrosphere** had resurfaced after all those years, but Pearson was only a thief.
+"Starhold was a fool.
+I needed to know whether the rumors were true that **The Necrosphere** had resurfaced after all those years, but Starhold was only a thief.
 Even with my powerful magic, I was unable to detect any magical items with that liar.
 It's best for everyone that he's no longer with us.
 And it's best for everyone that your journey ends here."

 ## Fight!

 # Defeating the Villain

 As the final battle ends, the silence that follows is almost deafening.
-The party is left standing in the rubble of the warehouse, surrounded by the bodies of their enemies and the explosive evidence of a failed conspiracy.
+The party is left standing in the rubble of the mill room, surrounded by the bodies of their enemies and the explosive evidence of a failed conspiracy.

 Slowly, the sound of approaching footsteps breaks the silence, and a figure emerges from the darkness.
 It's the same cleric who had rescued the party earlier, his expression somber as he surveys the scene.